The Vigilantes of Virginia City, Montana: A Tale of Old West Justice

 About

-The first Montana Historian Magazine was published by Rey Advertising in 2010.
+The first Montana Historian Magazine was published in 2010.

 Montana Historian Magazine, 2019/2020 issue.